nbren12/personal-website/content/post/2021-version-pinning.md

 Mac](https://unix.stackexchange.com/questions/101561/what-are-the-differences-between-bsdtar-and-gnu-tar).
 If your collaborator used some Mac-specific flag, you might even need to buy a new laptop since you can't legally install Mac OS on non-apple hardware.
+Using python's built-in
-Using python's built in [tarfile](https://docs.python.org/3/library/tarfile.html) might force you to learn a new way to untar archives, but in return you get reproduciblity without using more complex tools like docker.
+[tarfile](https://docs.python.org/3/library/tarfile.html) might force you to learn a new way to untar archives, but in return you get reproducibility without using more complex tools like docker.

 ## Conclusions

-Using code written be others can save you a lot of time, but we are generally better at managing our own code.
+Using code written by others can save you a lot of time, but we are generally better at managing our own code.
 Many of us diligently check in our code into version control systems like git and write automated tests, but do not at all control (or even list) the code that is written by third-parties.